acl-org/eacl-2024/_pages/venue.md

     <img src="/assets/images/malta.jpg" alt="Clickable Image">
 </a>

-Image credits: Max Bartolo (Local Ambassador)
+Click the image to view a presentation of Malta.
+Presentation and Image credits: Max Bartolo (Local Ambassador)

 Food options: There's Sole close by which is excellent but a bit high end and Melting Pot (the restaurant of the local football club) is a good choice for a quick snack.
 Paceville is a short 5-10 min walk away.
 That's the main clubbing area on the island and gets very crowded but might be worth a visit.